Born Free works in India and Thailand to protect and conserve tigers in their natural habitat.

-In India, Born Free’s unique Living with Tigers initiative is working in the Satpuda area, which incorporates the forests of Madhya Pradesh and Maharashtra, home to seven tiger reserves connected by forest corridors.
+In India, Born Free’s unique Living with Tigers initiative is working in Satpuda, which incorporates the forests of Madhya Pradesh and Maharashtra, home to seven tiger reserves connected by forest corridors.
 This protected area allows tigers to roam freely across hundreds of miles of their natural habitat.

-Dedicated teams of Tiger Ambassadors have been appointed from local villages, and trained to identify the presence of tigers so they’re on-hand to assist should conflict occur.
-Then there’s our Mobile Education Unit, visiting local schools to teach children about wildlife conservation.
+Projects include dedicated teams of Tiger Ambassadors appointed from local villages to protect and educate their communities about living alongside wildlife peacefully.
+Then there’s our Mobile Education Unit, which visits local schools to teach children about wildlife conservation.

 In Thailand, we support the Freeland Foundation in the Dong Phayayen-Khao Yai Forest Complex to offer protection via the employment of anti-poaching units and rangers, as well as reaching out to local schools to support ongoing conservation education.